BeaverUI/ESP32-BluetoothBMS2MQTT/README.md

 # ESP32-BluetoothBMS2MQTT

+*Use Releases (right side of this page) to download the latest version.*

 Connects to Xiaoxiang BMS (www.lithiumbatterypcb.com) via Bluetooth and sends its status to an MQTT server over WiFi.

-Use the Releases (right side of this page) to download the latest version.

 This work is based on https://github.com/kolins-cz/Smart-BMS-Bluetooth-ESP32, with several enhancements/fixes: